jmorgadov/liter/README.md

 ### Changing version

-Changing version with liter will find all files in your project recursively where your current package version is written.
+Changing version with liter will find all the files in your project recursively where your current package version is written.
 For each line in every file where a version match is found you can choose if modify the line or not.

 To change project version type: